lf-lang/lingua-franca/src/README.md

  * Asynchronous.lf: Actor that produces an asynchronous output in response to an input.
 WON'T WORK!
  * AsynchronousIndirect.lf: Variant using a level of indirection that could work.
  * Destination.lf: Sink actor that prints the input.
+ * MutableController.lf: Mutable accessor that is not hierarchical, but instead directly controls the instantiated accessor.

 ## Compositions
  * SimpleTest.lf: Two actors, one a test actor, and their composition.